miguelraz/ConcurrentPlayground.jl/README.md

 You can try and look at the code and figure out what went wrong before reading the diagnoses, or try to come up with your own TLA+ spec after looking at the code.

+*Note*: implementation hand crafted mutexes is a good learning experience, but you wouldn't want to use this in production.
+Data structures like [Channels](https://docs.julialang.org/en/v1/manual/asynchronous-programming/#Communicating-with-Channels) provide these abstractions safely and with a friendly API.
+The point is to develop a specification for a concurrent algorithm alongside a Julia implementation and work towards establishing desirable properties of the algorithm.
+I also recommend checking out the [JuliaFolds organization](https://juliafolds.github.io/data-parallelism/tutorials/concurrency-patterns/) which is building exciting tooling around concurrency in Julia.

-If you don't know where to get started with TLA+, check out [Hillel Wayne's website, learntla.com](learntla.com) or [Leslie Lamport's, its creator's website](https://lamport.azurewebsites.net/tla/tla.html).
+If you don't know where to get started with TLA+, check out [Hillel Wayne's website, learntla.com](learntla.com) or [Leslie Lamport's (TLA+'s creator) website](https://lamport.azurewebsites.net/tla/tla.html).

 Happy Hacking!